 While I want the birthday party to be fun and cute – it’s last minute and low stress, here is how I do it.

-Enlist Help 9 of 11See this person?
-This is my sister.
-I am thankful that she is always willing to help and lives close by.
+I am thankful that my sister is always willing to help and lives close by.
 Come party time, I know I can always count on her for any last minute things that come up.
 Plus, she knows I’ll always return the favor when needed.
 Find help and be help when you can!